How the Silicon Valley Bank Failure Affected Tax Payments

 Tax liability funding accounts

 The problems of Avalara customers came about because of the use of tax liability funding accounts.
 Tax liability is the amount of taxes owed to the government.
-Avalara has their clients pay the amount of their tax liabilities into tax liability funding accounts 5 days before the filings are due.
+Avalara has its clients pay the amount of their tax liabilities into tax liability funding accounts 5 days before the filings are due.
 Avalara then sends the money along to the sales tax jurisdictions.

 Different states have different sales tax filing deadlines, but most of them are coming up soon.
 Many Avalara customers will already have deposited funds into their tax liability funding accounts.
 When those accounts were at SVB, the funds were gone or frozen.